-University of Nebraska Strategic Dashboard Indicators (January 23, 2009) Federal Research Funding Growth (Indicator 4.a.i) UNL and UNMC FY2006-07 Research/Scholarly Activity Growth (Indicator 4.a.i) UNO and UNK FY2006-07 Campus Target Performance Campus Target Performance Π UNL 4.75% .62% Π UNO 7.00% -19.42% UNMC 4.75% 4.28% 1 UNK 7.00% 17.25% Indicator Target Perform nance Four-Year Graduation Guarantee (1.b.iii) AY2005-06All prospective and current undergraduate students are informed about the University's four-year graduation guarantee.All campuses have posted information about the four-year graduation guarantee on their websites and also have a link to four-year graduation guarantee information on the UNCA website. d also have a link to 1 Faculty Salaries (2.a.i) Fall 2007 Award all salary extent possible, o merit.
-Faculty salaries at UNL and UNMC may be based/granted entirely on merit, while faculty salaries at UNO and UNK are negotiated through the collective bargaining process and therefore the amount and method of distribution at UNO and UNK must be determined by agreement.
-Workforce Demand (2.c.iii) Fall 2007 on future workfo e and present data rce demand and nomic advantages in of Nebra iska continues t luated.
-The University y of new programs that of the state.
-Entrepreneurship (3.d) Spring 2008 entrepreneur to develop a 2) Inventory U entrepreneur training and 3) Develop we media to ma ship educational, outreach programs. bsite and other ke the University's rship assets widely Nebraska Summit on Entrepreneurship in February, 2007.
-A new website was developed to help people navigate the variety of entrepreneurial services offered by the University.
-The new website can be found at www.nebraska.edu/entreprenuership. s Student Learning Assessment (6.f.i) Fall 2007 surveys, incl Survey of St and professi examination 2.
-Report on pa programs to l examinations and luding the National rudent Engagement onal licensure s. urticipation in pilot measure student comes, such as the earning professional licensure examinations is above average for all campuses.
-UNK and UNL are currently implementing the Collegiate Assessment of Academic Progress (CAAP) as an additional LEG END: T arget Met or Exce reded Progress T oward Target Target Not Met
+Federal Research Funding Growth (Indicator 4.a.i) UNL and UNMC FY2006-07 Research/Scholarly Activity Growth (Indicator 4.a.i) UNO and UNK FY2006-07 Campus Target Performance Campus Target Performance UNL 4.75% .62% Û UNO 7.00% -19.42% UNMC 4.75% 4.28% 1 UNK 7.00% 17.25% I Indicator Target Perfori nance Four-Year Graduation Guarantee (1.b.iii) AY2005-06 students are informed versity's four-year graduati on guarantee on r graduation gu ed information about their websites and arantee information l also have a link to (Faculty Salaries (2.a.i) Fall 2007 ry increases, to the e, on the basis of Workforce Demand (2.c.iii) Fall 2007 on future work yze and present data force demand and conomic advantages in of Nebraska continues to develop a variety of new programs th of new programs that (Entrepreneurship (3.d) Spring 2008 entreprene to develop 2) Inventory entreprene training at 3) Develop with media to reentreprene a University-wide eurship working group of a strategic plan.
+University eurship educational, and outreach programs.
+Evebsite and other make the University's eurship assets widely ross Nebraska.
+Nebraska Summit on Entrepreneurship in February, 2007.
+A new website was developed to help people navigate the variet entrepreneurial services offered by the University.
+The new website can be found at www.nebraska.edu/entreprenuership. lso hosted the February, 2007.
+A navigate the variety iversity.
+The new A Student Learning Assessment (6.f.i) Fall 2007 standardiz surveys, in Survey of and profes examination 2.
+Report on programs participation in pilot to measure student utcomes, such as the Learning professional licensure examinations is above average for all campuses.
+UNK and UNL are currently implementing the Collegiate Assessment of Academic Progress (CAAP) as an additional

-U University of Nebraska Strategic Dashboard Indicators (January 23, 2009) Indicator Target Performance Administrative Best Practices (6.a.ii) 2008 1 September 2008 Information Technology: report on implementation of SIS and SAP Report presented on SIS implementation.
-1 November 2008 Short-Term Cash/Investments: Exceed average of similar fund types Exceeds average of similar fund types for 3 and 5-year periods; slightly below average for 1-yr period.
-1 November 2008 Endowments: Exceed average of similar fund types Exceeds average of similar fund types for 1, 3 and 5-yr periods.
-1 November 2008 Debt: Maintain Aa2 rating; exceed 1.15 coverage Maintained Aa2 rating, MTI Debt Coverage for 2008 was 1.82.
-November 2008 Capital: Report on LB 605 Projects, Capital Queue Projects are within budget and proceeding as quickly as possible given space and review constraints.
-January, 2009 Expenditures: Drive strategic investment through Programs of Excellence, reallocations March 2009 Human Resources: Meet midpoint of peers in faculty and staff salaries LEG GEND: Target Met or Exceeded Progress Toward Target Target Not Met
+University of Nebraska Strategic Dashboard Indicators (January 23, 2009)

+Indicator Target Performance Administrative Best Practices (6.a.ii) 2008 September 2008 Information Technology: report on implementation of SIS and SAP Report presented on SIS implementation.
+November 2008 Short-Term Cash/Investments: Exceed average of similar fund types Exceeds average of similar fund types for 3 and 5-year periods slightly below average for 1-yr period.
+November 2008 Endowments: Exceed average of similar fund types Exceeds average of similar fund types for 1, 3 and 5-yr periods November 2008 Debt: Maintain Aa2 rating; exceed 1.15 coverage Maintained Aa2 rating, MTI Debt Coverage for 2008 was 1.82 November 2008 Capital: Report on LB 605 Projects, Capital Queue Projects are within budget and proceeding as quickly as possib given space and review constraints.
+January, 2009 Expenditures: Drive strategic investment through Programs of Excellence, reallocations March 2009 Human Resources: Meet midpoint of peers in faculty and staff salaries